-Please give a brief introduction of Dandan.me and explain how it’s going to help shoppers.
+Q.1 Please give a brief introduction of Dandan.me and explain how it’s going to help the shoppers.

-According to you, what are the biggest challenges in Ecommerce in the Middle East region?
+Q 2.
+According to you, what are the biggest challenges in the eCommerce sector in the Middle East?

-In one of our published articles, we discussed about Amazon’s entry in the Middle East and how it’s going affect other players.
-Could you please share some of your ideas on how local players can tackle Amazon?
+Q3: In one of our published articles, we discussed Amazon’s entry in the Middle East and how it’s going to affect other players.
+Could you share some of your ideas on how local players can tackle Amazon?

 To summarize my point, we, as Middle Eastern entrepreneurs, should be building on the success of Amazon in the region, by utilizing the opportunities we’ve been given (by Amazon itself, investors, talents and hopefully government support) to be part of the history now being shaped for the industry’s coming decade.

-What’s your take on omnichannel retail and how does it work the Middle East?
+Q 4: What’s your take on omnichannel retail and how does it work in the Middle East?

 Omnichannel is inherently focused on customers and their needs.
 Now, more than ever, Middle Easterners welcome this approach and align it with their shopping and spending habits.

-What are some of the most compelling Ecommerce campaigns you have experienced till now?
+Q5: What are some of the most compelling eCommerce campaigns you have experienced till now?

-First, let me tell you the reason behind my favorite campaign, and then I’ll let you know which one it is.
+First, let me tell you the reason behind my favourite campaign, and then I’ll let you know which one it is.

-From business standpoint, what are your goals this year?
+Q 6: From a business standpoint, what are your goals this year?

 We are expecting Dandan.me to gradually pick up traction during the second half of 2017.
 Meanwhile, we are aiming at cementing our reputation as the most comprehensive price comparison website in the Middle East, by adding more vendors and services.
 Expanding our reach to more countries, as well as ventures with other multinationals, are also in the pipeline.